When to Surf in Fiji

 Winter Surfing in Fiji

 Although called the “winter season” between April and October, it feels far from winter.
 Air temperatures can be anywhere between 21 and 30°C (69.8-89°F) and the water temperatures are a comfortable 25-28°C (77-82°F).
-The winter season is also Fiji’s driest season, which means more sunny days and less rainy days (not that the rain stops surfers in Fiji).
+The winter season is also Fiji’s driest season, which means more sunny days and fewer rainy days (not that the rain stops surfers in Fiji).

 One aspect of winter that does affect surfers though is the huge swells that hit Fiji.
 Low-pressure systems build in the Southern Hemisphere during this time of the year sending large consistent swells toward Fiji.
 This is when you’re very likely to find your 8-10 footers, especially in mid-winter – not for the faint-hearted.